stryngs/piCopilot/README.md

 piCopilot is 100% feedback driven.
 If you like piCopilot and wish to contribute, simply fork and PR; or raise an issue.

 ## What is piCopilot
 piCopilot is an ecosystem for autonomous workflows.
 It has been tailored for the world of unmanned Intelligence, Surveillance and Reconnaissance.
-Whether acting as an assistant during air, land or sea missions, tracking Wi-Fi and Bluetooth signals, kinetic interaction with objects, optical monitoring, or some other interesting integration; piCopilot stands ready to assist the operator with whatever may come.
+Whether acting as an assistant during air, land or sea missions, tracking Wi-Fi and Bluetooth signals, optical monitoring, or some other interesting integration; piCopilot stands ready to assist the operator with whatever may come.

 The Wi-Fi and Bluetooth monitoring capabilities of piCopilot may not be legal for use in every Country or locality.
 Ensure that you check the rules and regulations for where you will be operating prior to use.
 The operator is fully and wholly responsible for any legal and/or civil issues that may arise from their usage of piCopilot.